Tax cut: Costs and benefits study

-Even though upper class tax cuts may increase demand for services from the lower class, income inequality and polarization tend to increase.
-Income tax credits for the lower class do not make as large of an impact on the income gap as tax cuts for the upper class.
-On the other hand, targeting the middle class with tax cuts reduces income inequality and polarization but may provide lower dividends from growth.
+Even though upper-class tax cuts may increase demand for services from the lower-income groups, income inequality and polarization tend to increase.
+Income tax credits for the lower-income groups do not have as large an impact on the income gap as tax cuts for the upper-income groups.
+On the other hand, targeting the middle class with tax cuts may reduce income inequality and polarization but may provide lower gains in economic growth.

 Countries

 United States

 Notable examples of tax cuts in the United States include: